 Smoothies, especially the ones you make at home from whole fruits and vegetables, are high in vitamins, minerals, and many other beneficial nutrients.

-- Medley of frozen fruit
+- Medley of Frozen Fruit – Any blend of frozen fruit will work great.

 1 – Add a peeled orange, half of a banana, and a cup of frozen fruit to the blender.